Project-MONAI/tutorials/README.md

 #### [autoencoder_mednist](./modules/autoencoder_mednist.ipynb)
 This tutorial uses the MedNIST hand CT scan dataset to demonstrate MONAI's autoencoder class.
 The autoencoder is used with an identity encode/decode (i.e., what you put in is what you should get back), as well as demonstrating its usage for de-blurring and de-noising.
 #### [batch_output_transform](./modules/batch_output_transform.py)
-Tutorial to explain and show how to set `batch_transform` and `output_transform` of handlers to work with MONAI engines.S
+Tutorial to explain and show how to set `batch_transform` and `output_transform` of handlers to work with MONAI engines.
 #### [compute_metric](./modules/compute_metric.py)
 Example shows how to compute metrics from saved predictions and labels with PyTorch multi-processing support.
 #### [csv_datasets](./modules/csv_datasets.ipynb)